LISTEN TO MY LATEST PODCAST EPISODE

 Incorrect order sewn

-Sewing fabric pieces in the wrong order can lead to distorted proportions, unbalanced silhouettes, and unprofessional look – affecting the overall garment design.
+Sewing fabric pieces in the wrong order can lead to distorted proportions, unbalanced silhouettes, and an unprofessional look – affecting the overall garment design.
 For example, finishing the bottom hem of a skirt before the side seams might result in the seam allowances peeking from below – resulting in an unpolished look.

 Closure issues (faulty zippers, buttons, etc.)

-This could be zippers that refuse to zip smoothly or buttons that pop open unexpectedly, compromising the functionality of the garment.
+Zippers that refuse to zip smoothly or buttons that pop open unexpectedly, compromising the functionality of the garment.

 Causes of closure issues: poor material quality, incorrect attachment methods